TimMangan/MSIX-PackageSupportFramework/README.md

 The Package Support Framework code is licensed under the [MIT License](https://github.com/Microsoft/MSIX-PackageSupportFramework/blob/master/LICENSE).

 ## Contribute
 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Contributions to the Microsoft branch require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.
+For contributing to this fork, contact Tim as tmangan@tmurgent.com

 Submit your own fixup(s) to the community:
 1. Create a private fork for yourself